-It is currently known that some defined subtypes of melanoma are associated with specific mutations (e.g.

-KIT gene mutations - subungual melanoma or mucosa melanomas).
-In patients with disseminated (primary or secondary) melanoma, testing for BRAF gene mutation in the FFPE is obligatory in the case of high risk of relapse of melanoma (clinical stage IIIA > 1 mm, IIIB, IIIC and IIID) and for KIT and NRAS mutation is optional (V, A).
+It is currently known that some defined subtypes of melanoma are associated with specific mutations (e.g. KIT gene mutations - subungual melanoma or mucosa melanomas).
+In patients with disseminated (primary or secondary) melanoma, testing for BRAF gene mutation in the fixed section is obligatory [and may also be reasonable in the case of high risk of relapse of melanoma (clinical stage IIIB, IIIC and IIID)] and for KIT and NRAS mutation is optional [V, A].
 There is no need for repeated sampling of the metastases to detect the presence of molecular disorders.
 Genetic tests should be performed in referral centres that undergo quality audits.
-It is not recommended that mutations are tested for inpatients with skin melanoma and no metastatic sites [4].
+It is not recommended that mutations are tested for in patients with skin melanoma and no metastatic sites [4].